HomeletW/OST/README.md

 - OST Helper saves each OST as an [json file](https://en.wikipedia.org/wiki/JSON) (basically a text file), which makes storing and transporting OST easily (takes less space).
 - Users can choose to export the OST to PDF either with a template in the background (good for backup), or without a template in the background (good for print).
 - The `Smart Fill` and `Train` feature helps quickly add Course to the OST, check out [Smart Fill and Train](#smart-fill-and-train).
-- The `Adjust` feature allows you to change the font size and spacing of the OST to suit your need.
+- The `Preview` feature allows you to change the font size and spacing of the OST to suit your need.
 Check out [Adjustment](#using-adjustment).
 - Production Tool helps to create OST in batches, more detail in production tools, check out [Production Tool](#using-production-tool).

 ## Get Started